 Face of SARE

-For face-to-face promotion of WSARE grants and services, the State Coordinator has reached approximately 85 agriculture professionals from various universities, state/federal agencies, and nonprofits.
-In addition, the State Coordinator ordered the full SARE book and pamphlet packet and displayed them at the fall Fruit School attended by more than 126 growers, and plans to display them in a booth at two upcoming conferences in 2019 (Green Conference and Urban and Small Farms Conference), potentially reaching over 800 clientele.
+For face-to-face promotion of Western SARE grants and services, the State Coordinator reached approximately 280 agricultural professionals and producers through five presentations in 2018-19.
+The target audiences represented forage crops (alfalfa, wheat), tree fruits (apple, peach, cherry), vegetable production (onion, melon, lettuce greens, and more) and soil and water quality.
+In addition, the State Coordinator ordered the full SARE book and pamphlet packet and displayed them at three larger events, including the Utah Fruit School, attended by more than 126 growers, a greenhouse trade show that reached over 500 general community members, and the Urban and Small Farms trade show, which reached close to 175 commercial small farm producers and agricultural professionals.
 The coordinator has also promoted WSARE grants in emails to community mailing lists, the Utah Pests Facebook page, and through our quarterly newsletter delivered to over 6,000 individuals in Utah.